 - What are the benefits of using Ultrasound

 - Prevention Oriented

 Used since the 1930’s, ultrasound has been employed for decades in the field of medicine and has had little or no safety risks.
 Considered safe by the Food & Drug Administration or FDA, ultrasound uses non-iodizing radiation, unlike most commonly used x-ray imaging systems.
 During the procedure, a small amount of heat is generated and transferred to the exposed tissue area, but there is no ionizing radiation exposure ever involved.

 - How do I find out the results?

 A radiologist will study your films, and the results will be mailed to your physician.

 It is important to note preparation depends on the area you are having an ultrasound done on.
-Abdominal scan of the gallbladder, liver and pancreas – do not eat or drink anything after midnight the night prior to the exam.
+For an abdominal scan of the gallbladder, liver, and pancreas – do not eat or drink anything after midnight the night prior to the exam.
 These tests require a full bladder.
 You must drink 32 ounces of fluid 90 minutes prior to the exam.
 Other types of ultrasound exams have no preparation required, such as thyroid, extremity, carotid, and echocardiogram.